pagkly/Zed/Investopedia3/Effective Tax Rate.md

 ## Understanding the Effective Tax Rate

-An individual can [calculate their effective tax rate](https://www.investopedia.com/ask/answers/102714/how-are-effective-tax-rates-calculated-income-statements.asp) by looking at their [1040 form](https://www.investopedia.com/terms/1/1040.asp) and dividing the number on line 16, the "Total Tax," by the number on line 11(b), the "Taxable Income."
-[For corporations](https://www.investopedia.com/ask/answers/102714/how-are-effective-tax-rates-calculated-income-statements.asp), the effective tax rate is computed by dividing total tax expenses by the company's earnings before taxes.1
+An individual can [[calculate their effective tax rate]](https://www.investopedia.com/ask/answers/102714/how-are-effective-tax-rates-calculated-income-statements.asp) by looking at their [1040 form](https://www.investopedia.com/terms/1/1040.asp) and dividing the number on line 16, the "Total Tax," by the number on line 11(b), the "Taxable Income." [[For corporations]](https://www.investopedia.com/ask/answers/102714/how-are-effective-tax-rates-calculated-income-statements.asp), the effective tax rate is computed by dividing total tax expenses by the company's earnings before taxes.1

 Expressed as formulas, the effective tax rates (ETR) for individuals and corporations look like this: